There’s only so much time in a day, and you want to be sure you’re spending your content efforts wisely.

 Recommended reading: How to Write a Tweetstorm by Animalz

 Email newsletters have a reputation for being boring.
-Read also : Blog SEO: The Complete Guide.
+On the same subject : Simon White SEO and The San Diego SEO Company.
 Blame it on marketers who treat this channel as a megaphone for self-serving content.

 When you promote content that no one wants to read, you run the risk of people unsubscribing.
 And yes, this includes your customers.